HzaCode/DP2_BeginnersGuide/DP2 System Architecture and Component.md

 To keep users informed of the latest developments in data processing, the DP2 platform supports configuring real-time data update notification mechanisms.
 With simple settings, users can receive email or WeChat message notifications of data updates, allowing real-time monitoring of the status and results of data processing.
 This mechanism provides an efficient project management and monitoring tool for users, ensuring transparency and traceability in data processing activities.

-# Operation Process

-## Creating a Study

-To initiate a project within the DP2 platform, begin by establishing a study (**Study**).
-This involves specifying the study's name (**STU**) and outlining its operational steps (**steps**).
-The process of creating a study includes the configuration of global variables and the foundational settings for each step, which are critical for the subsequent data processing workflow.

-## Configuring a Step

-Each step within a study requires detailed configuration, including the **URL**, **method** (GET or POST), **data**, and **cookies** settings.
-These parameters are essential for determining how the system interfaces with the target web resource.
-Additionally, the configuration encompasses the management of **input data** (**Data In**) and **output data** (**Data Out**), alongside the application of **JMESPath** (here referred to as **Jpath** for simplicity) for effective data manipulation.

-## Handling Data In and Data Out

-The **Data In** function is designed to accept data generated from preceding steps, allowing for the seamless integration and transformation of data as it progresses through the study.
-The processed data is then made available via **Data Out**, enabling the transfer and refinement of data across different stages of the workflow.
-This mechanism supports a dynamic and efficient data processing pipeline.

-## Using Jpath (JMESPath)

-**JMESPath**, referred to here as **Jpath**, provides a powerful query language for extracting and manipulating data within JSON structures.
-It offers a comprehensive suite of functionalities, including filtering, sorting, and mapping operations, to facilitate precise data analysis and transformation.
-This tool is instrumental in enhancing the flexibility and accuracy of data processing tasks.

-## Calling APIs

-The configuration for **Data Out** includes the ability to make API calls, thereby enabling the integration of processed data with databases or other external systems.
-This capability ensures that data is not only stored but also available for further analysis or processing.
-The DP2 platform accommodates both direct API interactions and those mediated through the platform's API infrastructure, providing versatile options for data dissemination.